npayne4440/VBAChallenge/README.md

 Dim Volume As Double

-Dim open As Double
+Dim StocksOpen As Double

-Dim close As Double
+Dim StocksClose As Double

 Dim lastrow As Double